-Registration of case before police its investigation and submission of challan will not be in accordance with law and trial court will be debarred from taking cognizance of the case.
+Registration of case before police it’s investigation and submission of challan will not be in accordance with the law and the trial court will be debarred from taking cognizance of the case.

 This view was held in 2009 PCrLJ 1307 (Lah) in a case titled Muhammad Saleem Vs. The State.